Ashley928/Ashley928/README.md

-Hi, I'm Ashley McDermot.
+Hi, I'm Ashley McDermott and
 I'm a Data Science and Business Admidastration student at Northeastern University

-Languages I know: Java, Python, C++, SQL
+Languages I know include Java, Python, C++, SQL.
-Languages I'm learning: HTML, CSS, JavaSCript
+Languages I'm learning include HTML, CSS, JavaSCript.
-Tools I Know: Microsoft Excel, MongoDB, MySQL
+Also some other tools I know how to use include Microsoft Excel, MongoDB, MySQL, and Tableau.
-Tools I'm learning: Tableau

 Welcome to my GitHub Page :)